Define questions and answers

 Step 1: Design the task

-The properties of a circle are to be calculated.
+The properties of a circle should be calculated.
 The learner is expected to specify the formulas for the calculation of the circumference, the surface area, and the diameter.

 Step 2: Create the question